annie-kayal/project-4/README.md

 <img src='https://i.imgur.com/9G9yg80.png'>

 Having planned our project, we could move on to begin creation.
 Our first step was to create a Django project containing our two apps.
-The project contains its own individual set of URLS which we would use to distinguish the API endpoints to retrieve any data in the frontend.
+The project contains its own individual set of URLs which we would use to distinguish the API endpoints to retrieve any data in the frontend.
 The project has its own settings where we configured the apps, middleware, databases, our custom made user model, and authentications for the apps to use.

 Django comes with an in-built CMS whereby an administrative user can directly add, update and delete database records.
-We used Django REST framework to build the API as it has powerful functionality but allows for customisation all the way down.
+We used Django REST framework to build the API, as it has powerful functionality but allows for customisation all the way down.

 However, in order to access Django’s CMS, a superuser needed to be created aswell as our apps.
 For each app created, a URL, Model, and Views Python files are automatically created.
 These newly created apps needed to be included into the main project’s installed apps section to track changes.